Did you know that diffusers have a lot in common with certain types of humidifiers? And yet at the same time, others are very different!

 People use humidifiers to get soothing relief for a variety of symptoms due to dry air, sickness, or other sources of discomfort.
 For people who live in dry climates they’re great to have as well.

 People use humidifiers to replace missing moisture in the air and get relief from a variety of dry air symptoms.
-Here are some examples where humidifiers can be extremely helpful:
+Here are some examples of where humidifiers can be extremely helpful:

 - Allergy relief: a healthy humidity level has a lower allergen count moving about in the air to cause you discomfort and allergic reactions.